 Katya Adler

-Award-winning BBC senior journalist Katya Adler is well-known for her (stylish) ability to make the complexities and insecurities of the world we live in, accessible, understandable and relatable.
+Award-winning BBC journalist Katya Adler is known for her standout ability to make the complexities of the world we live in, accessible, understandable and relatable.

-From her recent head-line making interview with Emmanuel Macron to sit-downs over the years with Angela Merkel, NATO Secretary General Jens Stoltenburg, Scotland’s Nicola Sturgeon, the prime ministers of Italy, Spain, Poland, Denmark, Sweden, Portugal and many more, Katya brings her geopolitical expertise to life, covering Russia-Ukraine, the global economy, the Middle East in crisis, challenges facing Europe, Britain’s role on the European and world stage, as well as tracking power plays between the US, China and Russia.
+From her recent head-line making interview with France’s President Emmanuel Macron to her acclaimed Living Next Door to Putin documentary series, Katya brings her geopolitical expertise to life, covering Russia-Ukraine, the Middle East in crisis, Britain’s role on the European and world stage, as well as tracking power plays between the US, EU, China and Russia.

-Katya spent many years, earlier in her career, as a frontline war reporter, mainly in the Middle East.
+Earlier in her career, Katya spent many years as a frontline war reporter, mainly in the Middle East.

 Career Background